trufflesuite/trufflesuite.com/public/tutorials/debugger-variable-level-inspection.md

    debug(development:0x7760505a...)>
    ```

-1. We've seen in the PREVIOUS TUTORIAL how you can step through the instructions to debug your contract.
-But here, we have an additional concern, which is that we don't actually know the outcome of our function call.
-In short, we want to know what the variables are.
-You can do this by pressing `v`:
+1. We've seen in the [previous tutorial on debugging](/tutorials/debugging-a-smart-contract) how you can step through the instructions to debug your contract.
+But here, we have an additional concern, which is that we don't actually know the outcome of our function call; we want to know what a *variable* is set to.
+You can view the state of all known variables by pressing `v`:

    ```
              i: undefined